 You may avoid travelling to Aguablanca district on the east and Siloe on the west, and as for the safe zone, Granada, San Antonio and El Penon are alright.
 However, it doesn’t mean that crime doesn’t happen there.
 It’s the same as everywhere else in the world, even in the safest country, there’s always a bad seed.
-But as long as you stick to ‘Dar Papaya’ rule as the Colombian often say, you should be fine.
+But as long as you stick to the ‘Dar Papaya’ rule as the Colombian often say, you should be fine.

 Bogota to Cali